ibm-cloud-docs/Cloudant/api/advanced.md

 <!--

-_Example request to get server meta information, using Javascript:_
+_Example request to get server meta information, by using Javascript:_

 ```javascript
 var nano = require('nano');